-the censored observations to be drawn from a different distribution.
+We explore the performance of the censored estimators under both L_A^C and L_B^C , when not all of the underlying data are drawn from the same (skewed) distribution: in particular, we allow (what will be) the censored observations to be drawn from a different distribution.
 T observations are first drawn from a two-piece t distribution, where $(\nu, \mu, \sigma, \gamma) = (5, 0, 1, 1.5)$ and (5, 0, 1, 2.5).
-But then each of the 10 percent of these T observations that fall outside the 90 percent BCR defined by y_L and y_U , as estimated for each replication, is dropped and replaced, depending on whether it falls below y_L or above y_U , with a random draw from a uniform density between -10 and y_L or y_U and +10, respectively.15 Comparison is made with the uncensored ML estimator, L. We also report results for $PL_j^C(y_t, \beta)$.
+But then each of the 10 percent of these T observations that falls outside the 90 percent BCR defined by y_L and y_U , as estimated for each replication, is dropped and replaced, depending on whether it falls below y_L or above y_U , with a random draw from a uniform density between -10 and y_L or y_U and

++10, respectively.19 Comparison is made with the uncensored ML estimator, L. We also report results for $PL_j^C(y_t, \beta)$, $j \in \{A, B\}$.
 We do not report (for space reasons) results for $PL_j^C(y_t, \beta)$ when $\gamma = 1.5$, since, as will be seen, the utility of the penalized estimators, relative to the unpenalized ones, is found to be greater in populations with high skew.

-The mean, median, and standard deviation (across the 1000 replications) of the estimates of the four parameters are shown in Table 1.16 We also report the proportion (averaged across the R replications) of the T observations that, for the censored estimators, are classified as falling in the censored region.
-Table 1 reports results for T = 40,100,500, and 1000, noting the Bank of England's use of just 40 error observations to estimate its error densities.
+The mean, median, and standard deviation (across the 1,000 replications) of the estimates of the four parameters are shown in Table 1.20 We also report the proportion (averaged across the R replications) of the T observations that, for the censored estimators, are classified as falling in the censored region.
+Table 1 reports results for T=40,100,500, and 1,000, noting the Bank of England's use of just 40 error observations to estimate its error densities.
 Let us consider the larger sample results first.
-When T = 1000, we find that the censored estimators, again especially L_A^C , do a good job of estimating the true parameter values, despite the censoring.
+When T=1,000, we find that the censored estimators, again especially L_A^C , do a good job of estimating the true parameter values, despite the censoring.
 They also correctly place 10 percent of observations in the censored region.
-But, as expected, the uncensored estimator - which assumes all T observations come from a single density - is not able to return estimates that are as accurate.
-It tends to over estimate 1/v(that is, under estimate v), in an attempt to capture the 10 percent of tail observations drawn from the uniform densities.
+But, as expected, the uncensored estimator - which assumes that all T observations come from a single density - is not able to return estimates that are as accurate.
+It tends to overestimate $1/\nu$ (that is, underestimate ν), in an attempt to capture the 10 percent of tail observations drawn from the uniform densities.

 As T decreases and γ increases, we again observe a higher chance that the censored estimates for γ diverge for some replications: as the mean estimates for γ again become too large, with the standard deviation estimates for γ elevated.
-Table 2 shows that in smaller samples this afflicts L_B^C more than L_A^C .
-The median estimates for L_A^C are closer to the true parameter values than the mean ones, especially so for smaller T. For T = 40 and $\gamma = 2.5$, focusing on the median estimates for γ , L_A^C is considerably more accurate than L_B^C , with L_B^C again tending, for an increasing number of replications, to overestimate γ (and underestimate σ).
+Table 1 shows that in smaller samples this afflicts L_B^C more than L_A^C .
+The median estimates for L_A^C are closer to the true parameter values than the mean ones, especially so for smaller T. For T=40 and $\gamma=2.5$, focusing on the median estimates for γ , L_A^C is considerably more accurate than L_B^C , with L_B^C again tending, for an increasing number of replications, to overestimate γ (and underestimate σ).
 Use of the penalized estimator mitigates this small-sample concern further.
-The median estimates for the penalized estimator, under L_A^C , are within 10 percent of the true parameter estimates when T = 40.
-But it does not eliminate the risk of the skewness estimates diverging, as the mean estimates from PL_A^C still diverge suggesting that in any specific application with small samples care should be exercised, and parameter estimates closely inspected, if boundary values are to be avoided.
-The uncensored estimator continues to over estimate 1/v in small samples.
+The median estimates for the penalized estimator, under L_A^C , are within 10 percent of the true parameter estimates when T=40.
+But it does not eliminate the risk that the skewness estimates will diverge, as the mean estimates from PL_A^C still diverge, suggesting that in any specific application with small samples care should be exercised, and parameter estimates closely inspected, if boundary values are to be avoided.
+The uncensored estimator continues to overestimate $1/\nu$ in small samples.

-$^{^{15}\}mathrm{Stock}$ and Watson (2016), for example, also use the uniform density to model outliers.
+19Stock and Watson (2016), for example, also use the uniform density to model outliers.